 Advocates continue to work towards a more clear directive on digital accessibility.
 Regardless of legal clarity, the digital world has become just as important in people’s lives as much of the physical world.
 If you’re building a website, it’s essential to follow guidelines for an accessible standard.
 Failing to do so could spell legal trouble.

-How Is WCAG Related to ADA Compliance?
+How Does WCAG Relate to ADA Compliance?

-Federal agencies and their contractors must follow Web Content Accessibility Guidelines (WCAG) 2.0 due to the Section 508 update to the Rehabilitation Act in 2017.
+Federal agencies and their contractors must follow Web Content Accessibility Guidelines (WCAG) 2.0 due to the Section 508 update to the Rehabilitation Act of 2017.
 It dictates to comply with WCAG 2.0 A/AA explicitly.
 Unfortunately, commercial businesses, while still needing to be accessible, won’t find any guidelines in the ADA.